MarcumDoug/MarcumDoug.github.io/_posts/2020-05-30-toronto-crime.markdown

 ## Toronto Crime Relationships

-A report gathering and reviewing multiple sources, by different means, to determine various relationships withing Toronto.
+A report gathering and reviewing multiple sources, by different means, to determine various relationships within Toronto.

 ## Data - Sources and Descriptions